deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/processproviders.rst

 | Metadata         | 0..n        | String  | Additional metadata                                                          |
 +------------------+-------------+---------+------------------------------------------------------------------------------+

 Besides the identifier of the parameter, these parameters just define metadata that the WPS reports.
-Additionally, each input parameter definition element (LiteralInput, BoundingBoxInput, ComplexInput) supports the following two attributes:
+Additionally, each input parameter definition element supports the following two attributes:

 .. table:: Additional options for defining input parameters